Two Trekkers Walking to Dingboche Village, Everest Base Camp Trek

 21. Try using trekking poles

 Trekking poles are great at helping you to stabilise yourself on uneven terrain.
-They also can help cushion the impact on your knees on steep or long descents.
-They’re not intended for hooking the backpack in front of you when you’re struggling to get the person’s attention.
-If you already have ski poles, use these instead of forking out for trekking poles.
-That said, one of the nice things about quality trekking poles is that they can be collapsed for easy storage, and can also be lengthened or shortened to suit your frame.
+They also help to cushion the impact on your knees on steep or long descents.
+(They’re not intended for hooking the backpack in front of you when you’re struggling to get the person’s attention.)

 woman hiker on coastal trail